J.W. Knapp Company: History

-Extensive television advertising on Channel 6 made Knapp's known throughout Michigan.
+Extensive television advertising on WJIM Channel 6 made Knapp's known throughout mid-Michigan.

 In 1970 the L.S.
 Good Co. of Wheeling, West Virginia bought all of the Mott Foundation divisions; L.S.
-Good Co. declared bankruptcy in 1980, and all of the Mott Foundation nameplates were shuttered.
-The three mall-based locations were all sold to JCPenney, while the downtown Lansing location was shuttered.
+Good Co. declared bankruptcy in 1980, and all of the former Mott Foundation nameplates were shuttered.
+The three mall-based locations were all sold to JCPenney, while the downtown Lansing location had been permanently closed by the parent company weeks prior.